Malay World Studies at St Catharine's

 In 2021 St Catharine’s established the first University-wide position in Malay World Studies, fully funded by the College and based at the Department of Social Anthropology.
 Dr Liana Chua (2021) is currently the Tunku Abdul Rahman University Assistant Professor in Malay World Studies and a Fellow at St Catharine's.
 She also serves as the Director of the Tunku Abdul Rahman Fund, which aims to encourage the development of the humanities and the social sciences in Malaysia.

+St Catharine's support for Malay World Studies complements and expands upon the Tunku research community.
 ‘Malay World’ encompasses the history, culture, literature and politics of areas in which the Malay language historically formed a lingua franca.
 Besides contemporary Malaysia, this region includes Indonesia, Singapore, and Brunei, with substantial and deep historical connections to Timor, Thailand, Sri Lanka, and the Philippines.

 This expansion was facilitated by the establishment of the Philip Bowring Scholarships in Malay World Studies in 2021.
 Since this scholarship was established, two postgraduate students have received financial support to pursue Malay World Studies.

 Our Malay World Studies community

 St Catharine's has a small but active and enthusiastic community of Southeast Asian students and Southeast Asianists working on various aspects of the Malay World – some of whom are profiled below:

 - Dr Liana Chua currently works on the social, political and aesthetic dimensions of the global nexus of orangutan conservation, tracing its operations, transformations and effects across national and cultural boundaries.
 Visit Dr Chua's profile.